JustinPinner/EDArcade/README.md

 **What is it?**

-A 2D 360 degree top-down endless scroller based on Elite Dangerous.
+A 2D 360 degree top-down endless scroller based on the original Elite, and its more recent incarnation Elite: Dangerous.

 **Why is it?**

-Because I like Elite Dangerous, and figured we needed a 2D arcade version.
+Because I like Elite, and figured we needed a 2D arcade version.
 Seemed like a decent challenge for a first game attempt.

 *But first... credit where it's due*